LouisMazel/maz-ui/packages/changelogen-monorepo/README.md

 # @maz-ui/changelogen-monorepo

-Changelogen adapter for monorepo management with unified and independent versioning support.
+Changelogen adapter for monorepo management with selective, unified and independent versioning support.

 ## Features